royfrancis/pophelper/README.md

 ### Disclaimer

 The `pophelper` R package is offered free and without warranty of any kind, either expressed or implied.
-I will not be held liable to you for any damage arising out of the use, modification or inability to use this program. `pophelper` R package can be used, redistributed and/or modified freely for non-commercial purposes subject to the original source being properly cited.
-Licensed under GPL-3.
+I will not be held liable to you for any damage arising out of the use, modification or inability to use this program.
 Please make sure you verify all your results.

 ### Contact